 - Dr. Dennis M. McCurnin, AVMA President's Award

 - Dr. Janis H. Audin, AVMA President's Award

-Dr. William J. McEniry received the AVMA Award for his contributions to the advancement of veterinary medical organizations; see story on page 831.
+Dr. William J. McEniry received the AVMA Award for his contributions to the advancement of veterinary medical organizations; see story.

 In addition to a President's Award, Dr. Bruce W. Little received special recognition from Hill's as retiring executive vice president of the AVMA.
 Justin Skala, president of Hill's in North America, presented Dr. Little with a sculpture of a horse.
 Dr. Little's retirement plans include spending more time raising racehorses.